 Capital gains tax for US citizens living abroad can be complex due to expat tax laws and regulations.
 Whether you are selling your home abroad or rental property, it’s a process you’ll need to walk through if you plan to stay tax compliant with IRS.
-Here we breakdown exactly what is capitals gains tax and how you can report them.
+Here we break down exactly what is capital gains tax and how you can report them.

 Capital Gains Tax Explained

-To put it simply, according to the Oxford dictionary, a capital gain is a profit from the sale of property or an investment.
-It is essentially, what you gain when you subtract the asset’s purchase price from the sale price.
+Simply put, according to the Oxford dictionary, a capital gain is a profit from the sale of property or an investment.
+It is essentially what you gain when subtracting the asset’s purchase price from the sale price.
 Capital gains can be recognized when the asset is sold and can be short-term (one year or less) or long-term (more than one year).

 For example, let’s say you sell a house higher than the original sale price.
 To determine the capital gain, you can use this calculation:

 House Sale Price – Cost Basis x (Purchase Price + Any Additional Costs*) = Capital Gain

 *ie: renovation, repairs

 If, for example, you sell the house for less than the original purchase price, it is called a Capital Loss.

-Any asset that gets sold and produces a capital gain is taxable by the IRS.
+The IRS taxable any asset that gets sold and produces a capital gain.
 This includes any activity inside and outside the US where capital gains are made.
-So if you are selling your yacht in Italy more than the original purchase price as a US expat, you’ll have a capital gain to file on your tax return.
+So if you sell your yacht in Italy for more than the original purchase price as a US expat, you’ll have a capital gain to file on your tax return.

 Most importantly, capital gains must be claimed when you do your US income taxes!
 The US taxes any and all capital gains at 0% to 20% – depending on your filing status.

-Plus, if you have an interest in a Passive Foreign Investment Company, you might be subject to a higher tax rate on those gains.
+If you are interested in a Passive Foreign Investment Company, you might be subject to a higher tax rate on those gains.
 And, as we said in the above paragraph, this goes for capital gains on worldwide investments and assets too.
 This includes whether what you sold is subject to other (foreign) capital gains tax.

 Short-Term and Long-Term Gains